Brain Cancer Radiation – Laser Sharp Accuracy

 Radiation therapy is commonly used to treat brain cancers.
 Modern radiation techniques have led to increased remission rates and improved local-regional control of cancer growth.
 However, radiation kills normal cells as well as cancer cells, often causing severe and debilitating side effects.
 The management of radiation-induced side effects often focuses on treating the symptoms as they manifest; however, preventing complications of radiation therapy is clearly more desirable than treating them.

-Radiation therapy is often chosen to treat metastatic brain cancer as a sole form a treatment.
+Radiation therapy is often chosen to treat metastatic brain cancer as a sole form of treatment.
 This differs from other types of cancer in which chemotherapy may be used in conjunction with radiation therapy.
 The standard treatment used for brain cancer is called stereotactic radiation therapy.
-This involves sophisticated scanning equipment to find and destroy cance cells in the brain.
+This involves sophisticated scanning equipment to find and destroy cancer cells in the brain.

-The normal EBRT brain cancer radiation treatment uses beams of energy aimed at the cancer or at the whole brain.
-There are some cases in which cancers spread rapidly in which stereotactic radiation is used along with whole brain therapy.
+The normal EBRT brain cancer radiation treatment uses beams of energy aimed at cancer or at the whole brain.
+There are some cases in which cancers spread rapidly in which stereotactic radiation is used along with whole-brain therapy.

 It is common for radiation treatments for brain cancer to take place daily, 5 days a week for 5 to 6 weeks.
-It takes a few minutes to get a treatment and anesthesia is not needed.
-This allows patients continue to work during the weeks of treatment although they are encouraged not to overdue it.
+It takes a few minutes to get treatment and anesthesia is not needed.
+This allows patients to continue to work during the weeks of treatment although they are encouraged not to overdo it.

 There are some side effects such as lethargy that can occur.
 These can usually be treated with some drug therapy and are minor in comparison to chemotherapy.